 There are 4 types of mutual funds.
-Mutual funds are one of the best investments if you want to supplement your regular income.
+Mutual funds are one of the best investments if you want to supplement your regular income or grow your wealth over time.
 Funds can vary and each has its own set of risks and rewards.
 There are thousands of mutual funds but most mutual funds fall into one of these categories.

 Equity mutual funds are run by professional money managers who attempt to beat the market by picking stocks they believe will outperform the rest of the market.
 Equity funds are also categorized as stock funds because equity funds invest in stocks.
 Two different types of equity funds include index and actively managed funds.

 Index funds track a specific market index, such as the Standard & Poor’s 500 Index, and try to match its performance.
 Actively managed equity funds are managed by fund managers who select the individual stocks in the fund.

 Both index and actively managed equity funds offer diversification and professional management, which can help mutual fund investors achieve their financial goals.
 However, there are some differences to consider before investing in either type of fund.